UK - In flight

 One of the great pleasures of a stay in the Okavango Delta region is that it offers such a variety of wildlife viewing perspectives - as well as river cruises, walking safaris reveal its natural bounty.
 So a selection of activities is available today, depending on the preference of our small group.
 Perhaps we’ll explore our island on foot, being sure to stay downwind of its more exotic inhabitants for the most thrillingly ‘up close’ encounters.
 Or perhaps set sail among the channels of the delta once again, for the most relaxed safari experience.
 The day concludes, in traditional style, with sundowners, a delicious dinner and romantic camp fire.

-We continue this morning to Mankwe Private Concession, located just on the outskirts of the Okavango Delta, but no less rich in wildlife.
-Our base for three nights is Mankwe Bush Lodge (3T+).
+We continue this morning to the Mogothlo/Khwai area, located just on the outskirts of the Okavango Delta, but no less rich in wildlife.
+Our base for three nights is Mogothlo Safari Lodge (3T+) or Khwai camp (3T+).

 We rise bright and early today and set off for a full day’s game drive in Moremi Game Reserve.
 A packed lunch is included, as we spend as much time as we can in search of wildlife.
 Famously wildlife-rich Moremi Game Reserve, set aside as a sanctuary by the local BaTawana people, comprises part of the Okavango Delta and the plains to its east - nearly 5,000km² of pristine and diverse wilderness.
 Hyena patrol the waterways, which also play host to elephant and the elusive red lechwe antelope in dry season.
 On the savannah roam buffalo, wildebeest, zebra, lion and cheetah.
 Preferring the dense acacia forests are giraffe, leopard and African wild dogs.
 And, of course, there are birds galore - 500 species, from the saddle-billed storks and kingfishers of the wetlands to shy forest dwellers such as Bradfield’s hornbill and the arrow-marked babbler.

-We enjoy one final game drive en route to Maun, from which we fly to Johannesburg and connect with our direct, scheduled South African Airways flight to London.
+We enjoy one final game drive en route to Maun Airport, for our return flight to the UK.